The Lord has truly risen, alleluia.

 Year: B(II).
 Psalm week: 3.
 Liturgical Colour: White.

-He was born in Aosta, in northern Italy, and became a monk of Bec in Normandy, where he taught theology and devoted himself to the spiritual life.
+Anselm was born in Aosta, in northern Italy, and became a monk of Bec in Normandy, where he taught theology and devoted himself to the spiritual life.
 After some years as abbot, he succeeded his master Lanfranc as archbishop of Canterbury.
 His bitter disputes with the kings of England over the independence of the Church resulted in his twice being exiled.
 He died at Canterbury on 21 April 1109.
 He is remembered for his theological learning and writings, and for organising and reforming church life in England.
-See the articles in the Catholic Encyclopaedia

 |Other saints: Saint Maelrubha (642-722)|